 Don’t be discouraged by this unique Paleo Stromboli recipe!
 It really comes together quickly and easily.
 You’ll definitely get the hang of it after your first time making it.
 My best tip is to make it thinner than you think you need to… that way you’re guaranteed the crispiest, gooiest outcome!

-- In a bowl, combine mashed sweet potato (ensure no lumps) with sea salt in a bowl.
+- In a bowl, combine mashed sweet potato with sea salt in a bowl, ensuring no lumps remain.

 - Mix in ¼ cup of the tapioca or arrowroot starch at a time.
 The mixture should form a thickened ball of dough.